Aleksandra Henderson, CBE

 Katy Thomson, CD (Dona)

-Katy has been involved with the wondrous world of birth for over ten years.
-Having worked, lived and volunteered with many families and various organizations while travelling around the world before settling in beautiful Vancouver to further establish her career as a Doula and Childbirth Educator.
+Katy Thomson has been involved with the wondrous world of birth for over fifteen years.
+She has worked, lived and volunteered with many families and organizations while travelling around the world before settling in beautiful Vancouver to further establish her career as a Doula and Childbirth Educator.

-Being away from her own family Katy really got to see and feel the importance of family and learn how other cultures embrace each other and support a new mother during the child bearing year.
-Drawing her closer to her Doula nature Katy has been privileged to witness and participate in births within different cultures, giving her a wealth of information on pregnancy and the birthing process.
-Katy is a mum of two, a Breastfeeding Counselor, as well as a certified Birth and Postpartum Doula, who is always continuing her education and working towards a lactation consultant certification.
+Being away from her own family Katy really got to see and feel the importance of family and learn how other cultures support a new mother during the childbearing year.
+Drawing her closer to her doula nature, Katy has been privileged to witness and participate in births within different cultures, giving her a wealth of information on pregnancy and the birthing process.
+Katy is a mum of three, a Breastfeeding Counselor, Childbirth Educator, as well as a certified Birth and Postpartum Doula, who is always continuing her education and working towards a lactation consultant certification.

 Jasmine Cairo, CBE